 Getting to know your machine before you start sewing a garment will help long term with your sewing achievements and also a vital part of the learning process.
 For this reason, I have created a few sewing machine practice paper sheets for you to practice on and help you get to know your machine.
 These are as easy as printing on an A4 piece of paper and then sew, using your sewing machine without the use of thread.

-Why Use Practice Sheets?
+Why Use Sewing Machine Practice Paper?

 You are driving a piece of machinery, and a bit like driving a car, you need practice before you are allowed on the road.
 So, get to know your machine before you try it out on an item.
 Know its limits and functionality as “ALL machines were not created equal” and therefore perform differently.

 Knowing when to slow down in time for a corner will determine the quality of the product you are making.
 Once you get a feel of straight lines and seam allowances then it is time to know when to slow down in time for a corner to enable you to hand feed the needle into the down position, sitting in the fabric, then lifting the presser foot to pivot, put down the pressure foot and continue sewing.
 This will take practice and I have a few sheets for you to do so.
-Corners – Sewing Machine Practice Paper

-Not all items you make will be assembled using straight lines, such as bust lines, waist lines, and hips.
+Not all items you make will be assembled using straight lines, such as bust lines, waistlines, and hips.
 Get the feel of sewing curves before venturing onto circles below.

 As if curves were no bad enough.
 There is the odd occasion that you will need to sew in circles.
 If that time arrives feel to use these sheets to practice them before getting stuck into your fabric.
 You will find that once you get started that they are not that difficult, give it a go.